d-clapp/TaskbarMediaOverlay/README.md

 with Spotify, YouTube in a browser tab, VLC, and anything else that reports to Windows' media controls.

-Settings (which monitors to show it on, position, etc.) are in the system tray icon - right-click it.
+Settings available by right clicking the system tray icon.

 ## Requirements